Back To Search Results

 • Feedback about personal risk: the practitioner provides factual and objective data regarding the risks of excess weight or obesity-related comorbidities.
 For example, discussing lab and imaging results that suggest fatty liver disease and reviewing the importance of healthy weight and lifestyle in the management plan.

 • Responsibility of patient: the practitioner emphasizes that the ability to change comes from the patient and that the health care practitioner can provide support.
-For example, "you have the ultimate control over your eating; there are steps you can take to ensure your success."
+For example, "You have the ultimate control over your eating; there are steps you can take to ensure your success."

 • Advice to change: the practitioner provides the patient with a written prescription for behavior change.
 For example, "After our review of your diet preferences and lifestyle, the healthier nutrition plan to help you lose weight would be a plant-based diet."